 Organic traffic is significant, but it's not the only way to drive traffic to your website.

-If you're only relying on organic traffic, you're missing out on a huge opportunity.
+If you're only relying on organic web traffic, you're missing out on a huge opportunity.

-Taking a leaf out of the SaaS company playbook, you should consider running paid ad campaigns to supplement your organic traffic.
+Taking a leaf out of the SaaS company playbook, you should consider running paid affiliate campaigns to supplement your organic traffic.

-Paid ads are not a replacement for organic traffic, but they can be a great way to get more exposure for your website, and they do provide instant results that allow you to track your ROI.
+Paid ads are not a replacement for organic traffic, but they can be a great way to get more exposure for your affiliate's site, and they do provide instant results that allow you to track your ROI.

 Based on the industry, social networks are also important to consider.

-For example, if you're in the fashion industry, then Instagram would be a great platform to focus on, whereas if you're in the tech industry, Twitter might be a better platform.
+For example, if you're in the fashion industry, then Instagram would be one of the great social media platforms to focus on, whereas if you're in the tech industry, Twitter might be a better platform.

 9. Not Tracking Their Results

-Speaking of ROI, one of the biggest mistakes affiliate marketers make is not tracking their results.
+Speaking of ROI, one of the biggest mistakes affiliate marketing managers make is not tracking their results.

 If you're not tracking your results, you won't know what's working and what's not.